kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/solid-js@DxOSKnqAjZOPP-dq_U7oP.md

 # SolidJS

-SolidJS is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It uses a fine-grained reactivity system that updates only what changes, resulting in high performance.
-SolidJS compiles templates to real DOM nodes and updates them in-place, avoiding the overhead of a virtual DOM.
-It offers a syntax similar to React, making it familiar to many developers, but with a different underlying mechanism.
-SolidJS supports JSX, provides built-in state management, and emphasizes composition over inheritance.
-Its small size and lack of runtime overhead make it particularly suitable for applications requiring high performance.
-While newer compared to some frameworks, SolidJS is gaining popularity for its simplicity, performance, and developer-friendly approach to reactive programming.
+SolidJS is a JavaScript tool for building website interfaces that is known for being very fast and efficient.
+It updates only the parts of the page that change, which makes it perform well.
+SolidJS doesn't use a virtual DOM; instead, it directly changes the real DOM.
+Its syntax is like React, so many developers find it familiar.
+It supports JSX, has built-in ways to manage data, and is small in size.
+SolidJS is getting popular for its speed, simplicity, and smart way of handling updates.

 Visit the following resources to learn more: